haneytron/dache/README.md

 that Intellisense will show you method and type information.
 An example configuration file is also included to show you how to configure your application.

+NOTE: all clients should be configured with the same list of servers.
+The list of servers does not have to be in the same order, but each client's list should contain the same servers.

 Host
 --------